 Sea turtles are threatened with extinction by us.
 Their journey of over 100 million years of survival may finally come to an end because of human action, or inaction.

 Threats to their nesting habitats, night disruptions of nesting females, beach parties, 4x4 vehicles riding on the beach or careless beach umbrellas can destroy viable eggs.
-Plastic litter, particularly plastic bags that resemble jellyfish and seaweed, are ingested and obstruct the stomach of a turtle, causing a slow and painful death.
+Plastic litter, particularly plastic bags, food packaging and balloons that resemble jellyfish and seaweed, are ingested and obstruct the stomach of a turtle, causing a slow and painful death.
+The same can be said about plastic drinking straws and other single-use plastic items that are a risk to the lives of sea turtles.
 This is something we can all work to prevent.

 - By visiting the Two Oceans Aquarium, you will be contributing to turtle conservation.
 Part of your ticket fee supports our conservation and research effort.